 The idea of “developing people and teams that work” began as a company statement for organizational consulting firm Lord & Hogan LLC, founded in 1990.
-But over the 35-year career of Lord & Hogan LLC founder Dan Hogan, something shifted.
+But over his career, something shifted.

-Through his work as an organizational development coach, performance consultant, and Certified Master Facilitator, the company’s mission also became his own.
+Through his work as an organizational development coach and facilitator, the company’s mission also became his own.
 Leveraging his personable but results-oriented consulting style, Dan devoted his career to transforming dysfunctional work relationships into positive, supportive bonds.

-Advocate for and provide practical real-world team building methods and facilitation tools and processes.
+We are advocates for and provide practical “work as one” team-building methods and facilitation tools and processes for everyone, everywhere, forever.

 The Goal: Improve Team Member Working Relationships